 Organization.
 You also have to organize those categories in order to create an ideal song rotation.
 Back when the norm was for DJs to spin actual records, they would trace a circular record and divide the drawing up to resemble a clock.
 It was referred to as a “rotation clock.”
 Each sliver on the clock would represent a different piece of an hour of programming, like songs, jingles, DJ breaks, news, and more.
 In this example, we’ll just focus on contemporary music.

 Below are two sample clocks for a contemporary music station: A=Hot Currents, B=Medium Currents, C=New Currents, D=Recurrents, and E=Gold/Oldies.
 To read more about what each category means, click here.

 Stations often have numerous different clocks depending on the time of day, day of the week, or even time of year.
-Morning shows might play less songs and instead focus more on news, weather, and traffic.
+Morning shows might play less songs and focus more on news, weather, and traffic instead.
 Weeknight evenings might focus on newer music for listeners to discover during rush hour traffic on their way home from work.
 Once Thanksgiving is over, some stations might gear up for the holidays by incorporating more holiday classics in their rotations.